-Join Anastasia McCune for an in-depth discussion in this video Embedding fonts, part of Up and Running with Flash Professional.
+Join Anastasia McCune for an in-depth discussion in this video Embedding fonts, part of Learning Flash Professional.

 Say you have a text box where the text can be changed during runtime.
 For instance, the user can type information in or the text is changed via ActionScript.
 There's a technique you need to be aware of.
 So please open the file called missingFont.swf in your Exercise Files to see this in action.
 The FLA also exist for your reference but the resulting SWF is what we're interested in.
 This SWF file has input text boxes with text displayed in two fonts, Arial and Tristan or at least it kind of does.

 The first line of text tells you that it's supposed to be displayed in Tristan font but unless you have Tristan on your computer it's probably not.
 For me Flash is substituting Arial instead.
 The second line is just in boring old Arial and is probably displaying just fine.
 Now, here's why this is happening.
 When Flash displays input or dynamic text boxes on the screen, it looks for the definition of the fonts being used on the end user's local computer.
 If it finds those fonts it uses them and the fonts display just fine.

 If the fonts aren't found on the user's local computer, Flash substitutes with something else.
 As you can see here, this can lead to some unexpected results.
 Now notice the last line of text, which tells you that this is what the font called Tristan looks like.
 You can see what it looks like, because I used a trick to make doubly sure it would display as Tristan.
 I'll demonstrate the trick for you here by opening up a blank FLA file.
 I am going to just grab my Text tool and go ahead and type some text on the stage.